 Schuyler is a somewhat small city located in the state of Nebraska.
 With a population of 6,456 people and just one neighborhood, Schuyler is the 26th largest community in Nebraska.

-When you are in Schuyler, you'll notice that it is more blue-collar than most other communities in America.
-60.72% of Schuyler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Schuyler is generally considered to be a blue-collar town.
+60.72% of the Schuyler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Schuyler is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Schuyler who work in office and administrative support (9.62%), farm management occupations (7.52%), and maintenance occupations (6.43%).

 Schuyler is home to a number of people employed in the armed forces.
 When you visit or walk around Schuyler, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.